RadioactiveScandium/Digital-Logic-Design/README.txt

 # Logic-Design
 Digital logic implementation and verification through Verilog/SV

-This repository is meant for logic design and verification, starting from the simplest of blocks such as a half adder.
+This repository is meant for logic design and verification, starting from the simplest of blocks such as a half adder, all the way to FSMs.

 The repository has been divided into two main directories :
     * RTL codes -> Contains the functional codes for all the blocks